AI & Institutions

 Transformation of Institutions in Politics, Law and the Economy

-The WINIR sponsored Third Conference of the Forum for Institutional Thought on “Institutions and Survival: Institutional Transformations in Politics, Law and the Economy.”
+In 2026 WINIR sponsored the Third Conference of the Forum for Institutional Thought on “Institutions and Survival: Institutional Transformations in Politics, Law and the Economy.”
 Researchers, PhD candidates, students, policymakers, and practitioners are invited to participate in the international conference from 19-20 June 2026 at the University of Białystok (and online).

 Institutions & Survival II